pierre-rouleau/pel/doc/pel-manual.rst

 PEL provides a mechanism to delay the loading to speed up the Emacs initialization time.
-A change in the init.el file is required: read and cache the content of ``abbrev-file-name`` user option variable and rest it to the name of an non-existing file as early as possible in your init.el file.
+A change in the init.el file is required: read and cache the content of ``abbrev-file-name`` user option variable and then set it to the name of an non-existing file as early as possible in your init.el file.
 Then pass the cached value to ``pel-init`` optional argument.
 By doing this you prevent Emacs from reading the abbreviation file and let PEL load it later silently when